syngenta/linchemin/docs/source/atom_mapping.rst

 The calls to the correct ``Mapper`` subclass based on the user's input is handled by the :class:`~linchemin.cheminfo.atom_mapping.MapperFactory` class.

-The factory is wrapped by a the facade function :func:`~linchemin.cheminfo.atom_mapping.perform_atom_mapping`, which takes as input a list of dictionaries containing the reaction strings to be mapped and the name of the selected mapper.
+The factory is wrapped by the facade function :func:`~linchemin.cheminfo.atom_mapping.perform_atom_mapping`, which takes as input a list of dictionaries containing the reaction strings to be mapped and the name of the selected mapper.
 The :func:`~linchemin.cheminfo.atom_mapping.perform_atom_mapping` allows users to call a single mapper at time.